-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-Banana Mango Strawberry Smoothie (No Added Sugar!)
+Banana Mango Strawberry Smoothie Recipe

 - 1 medium banana, frozen, broken into chunks

-- 1 cup chopped frozen strawberries
+- 1 cup sliced frozen strawberries

 - 1 cup chopped frozen mango

 - Using a knife, chop the frozen banana, mango, and strawberries into small pieces (if they aren’t already).
 This will make them easier to blend.

 - Place the banana, strawberries, mango, and milk in a food processor.
 Blend until completely smooth.
 I have a 10-cup food processor, and the smoothie expanded to fill almost the entire thing during blending.
 (It will only whip up like this with dairy milks).

 - Taste the smoothie and add maple syrup, honey, or additional banana if you want it sweeter.
 (Note: this will change the nutrition info provided with the recipe.
 I always enjoy it without added sweetener.)